What fines could you face for speeding?

 Frequently Asked Questions

-What is the fine for speeding 40 km/h over the limit in a village?
+What is the fine for driving 160 km/h on the highway?

 Share article